-I’m a spiritual coach with private clients and workshops, and an author.
-I was none of that until about ten years ago.
-How did I get here?
+To jump ahead, I’m a spiritual coach with private clients and workshops, and I write books.
+How did I get from corporate work to here?
 A few things stick out:

-In 2006, I happened into a wise man named Bob Birnbaum.
+In 2006, my divorce led me to a wise man named Bob Birnbaum.
 He had been taught by some remarkable people: Fritz Perls (the father of Gestalt therapy), Carl Rogers (the father of humanist psychology), Osho (aka Bhagwan Shree Rajneesh, the guru), and Hameed Ali (aka A.H.
 Almaas, the co-creator of the Diamond Approach, a modern spiritual path.)

 Bob turned me on to a book by Eckhart Tolle, which introduced me to a neo-Buddhist viewpoint, and especially got me to notice how much suffering my mind inflicted on me.